The beauty of qualitative research is that it can benefit every phase of this process.

 Card sorting presents users with a series of topics or categories on physical cards and has them organize them in the way that makes the most sense.

-Its advantages are that it’s relatively easy, quick, and cheap to do successfully.
+Its advantages are that it’s relatively easy, quick, and cheap to do successfully, especially when using an online card sorting tool.

-The drawbacks are getting the correct demographic you’re targeting among others.
+The drawback is getting the correct demographic you’re targeting, among others.

 6. Tree Tests: